cousi2344/cousi2344.github.io/_projects/enthusiasm.md

 - Developed manager scripts for overall game flow, scene transitions, and checkpoints

 ## Release
-Sink Oar Swim is available for PC, Mac, and web browsers via [GameJolt](https://gamejolt.com/games/enthusiasm/294492).
+Enthusiasm in an Empty World is available for PC, Mac, and web browsers via [GameJolt](https://gamejolt.com/games/enthusiasm/294492).

 ## Team
 Developed by a student team in MI 445: Game Design & Development I at Michigan State University (Fall 2017).